Nikita Mazepin: Haas (2021)

-2021
+2021: Rookie season

 Mazepin joined Haas F1 Team for 2021 on a multi-year deal, partnering Mick Schumacher.
 He chose the number 9 as his permanent racing number.
-Mazepin competed under a neutral flag representing the Russian Automobile Federation in the 2021 and 2022 Formula One World Championships after the Court of Arbitration for Sport upheld a World Anti-Doping Agency ban on Russia competing at World Championships in December 2020 due to state-sponsored doping of Russian athletes.
+Mazepin competed under a neutral flag representing the Russian Automobile Federation in the 2021 Formula One World Championship after the Court of Arbitration for Sport upheld a World Anti-Doping Agency ban on Russia competing at World Championships in December 2020 due to state-sponsored doping of Russian athletes.

 In his debut race, Mazepin crashed out on the first lap by losing control on the kerb at turn three.
 After finishing last in the Emilia Romagna Grand Prix, having spun twice in practice and blocked Antonio Giovinazzi in qualifying, Mazepin was given a five-second penalty for ignoring blue flags and blocking Sergio Pérez during the Portuguese Grand Prix.
-His first race in which he beat teammate Schumacher came in Monaco, and Mazepin achieved his best result of the season at the following round in Azerbaijan.
-At the 2021 Belgian Grand Prix in Spa-Francorchamps, which only lasted two laps behind the Safety Car due to heavy rain, Mazepin recorded the fastest lap of the race on the second lap; however, as the race was suspended permanently thereafter, the official results were taken from the end of the race's first full lap, and as a consequence, Mazepin's fastest lap award was rescinded.
+His first race in which he beat teammate Schumacher came in Monaco, and Mazepin achieved his best result of the season at the following round in Azerbaijan, largely thanks to four retirements affecting the rest of the grid.

 Mazepin missed the season finale at Yas Marina due to a positive COVID-test on race day; he was not replaced for the event.
 He ended his debut season 21st in the standings, with no points scored throughout the year.

-2022
+2022 contract dispute

-Mazepin was contracted to compete for Haas in the 2022 Formula One World Championship, however on 5 March, Haas terminated both his contract and Uralkali's title sponsorship as part of the larger global response to the 2022 Russian invasion of Ukraine.
+Mazepin was contracted to compete for Haas in the 2022 Formula One World Championship again under a neutral flag representing the Russian Automobile Federation like the 2021 championship, however on 5 March, Haas terminated both his contract and Uralkali's title sponsorship as part of the larger global response to the 2022 Russian invasion of Ukraine.
 Mazepin expressed disappointment at the decision, remarking on social media that his "ongoing willingness to accept the conditions proposed in order to continue were completely ignored".
 In a BBC interview, Mazepin stated that the sports sanctions were "cancel culture" against Russia.
 Mazepin also stated that he sees "tremendous risks in saying anything at all" regarding the Russian invasion of Ukraine.

 In July 2022, Mazepin sued Haas in a Swiss court for unpaid wages.
 During the month, he told Match TV that despite his exit, he still follows Formula One closely when possible.
+Two years of legal proceedings and arbitration followed, with Haas having their assets seized at the 2024 Dutch Grand Prix amidst their legal battle with Uralkali.

+Although his EU sanctions were dropped in 2024, Mazepin did not pursue an F1 return as the "time has come to write the next act of my life as an adult".